simonhm/IPEDS-E-Resources-Report/README.md

 (with TST is the institution code)

-You will have 2 options:
+Then you have 2 options:

 Option 1: Upload the NZ report